MinervaRose/MinervaRose.github.io/docs/_posts/2023-09-07-how-to-crochet-checkerboard-sweater.markdown

 *A tutorial by VioletAndOberon*

 I was wondering what new crochet project I would make, when I finally got to watch Wednesday Adams on Netflix.
-I was expecting all black fashion, or maybe only stripes but when I saw her wonderful sweaters, I knew I had them for myself.
+I was expecting all black fashion, or maybe only stripes but when I saw her wonderful sweaters, I knew I had to make them for myself.
 I particularly loved the checkerboard one.

 Then I looked through patterns and got worried.
 I am quite large.
 I buy plus size dresses and purchase my T-shirts in the Men's section.
 Long story short, I was really doubtful that I would be able to find a pattern that fits me.
 I did not want to have to go through endless trial and error modifications.